Thiobacillus denitrificans

 Thiobacillus denitrificans is a Gram-negative, obligate chemolithoautotroph.
 It was originally discovered by Martinus Beijerinck in 1904.

 Metabolism

-T. denitrificans is particularly notable for its ability to oxidize sulfur and uranium compounds in a nitrate-dependent manner.
+Thiobacillus denitrificans is particularly notable for its ability to oxidize sulfur and uranium compounds in a nitrate-dependent manner.

 Genetics

 The genome of T. denitrificans has been sequenced.
 The genome is a single circular chromosome consisting of 2.9 Mbps and with a GC-content of 66.1%.